 Extraction of the Plant

 Plant extraction Briefly 200 g of the pulverized plant sample were cold macerated in 1.5 L 90% ethanol (w/v) and kept at 25oC for 72hours with occasional stirring.
 The mixture was filtered with muslin cloth and then with Whatman No.1 filter paper.
-The filtrate was then dried in a vacuum rotary evaporator (B-491; BUCHI, Rotavopor R-210, Switzerland) in a water bath at 40°C until a semi-solid paste was obtained.
+The filtrate was then dried in a vacuum rotary evaporator (B-491; BUCHI, Rotavapor R-210, Switzerland) in a water bath at 40°C until a semi-solid paste was obtained.
 This was then stored in airtight container in a refrigerator until needed for analysis.

 Petroleum sample